South Korean won: Banknotes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 With the economic development from the 1960s, the value of the 500 won notes fell, resulting in a greater use of cashier's checks with higher fixed denominations as means of payment, as well as an increased use of counterfeited ones.
 In 1970, the 100 won notes were replaced by coins, with the same happening to the 50 won notes in 1972.

 Higher-denomination notes of 5,000 and 10,000 won were introduced in 1972 and 1973, respectively.
 The notes incorporated new security features, including watermark, security thread, and ultraviolet response fibres, and were intaglio printed.
 The release of 10,000 won notes was planned to be at the same time as the 5,000 won notes, but problems with the main theme delayed it by a year.
 Newly designed 500 won notes were also released in 1973, and the need for a medium denomination resulted in the introduction of 1,000 won notes in 1975.